WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Abbreviated and partial dates

-While indicating only the month and year, don't use a comma.
+While indicating only the month and year in a date, don't use a comma.

 **Examples**